nmfs-ost/AA-SI_GCPSetup/README.md

 ### 4. Launch the Workstation

-Once your workstation is created, launch it:
+Once your workstation is created, go ahead and launch it.

 ![Launch Workstation](assets/instruction_5.png)